 • The amount of oxygen and hydrogen sulfide changes.

-• The temperature of the water in different layers also changes performance.
+• The temperature of the water in different layers also changes the indicators.

-• The strength and direction of the wind is also different.
+• The strength and direction of the wind are also different.

 • Currents appear.